Texas court grants stay of execution for death row inmate Melissa Lucio - KTVZ

 Separately, the Texas Board of Pardons and Paroles on Monday declined to make a clemency recommendation in Lucio’s case, citing the stay of execution.

+Lucio’s case garnered wider attention after being featured in the 2020 documentary, “The State of Texas vs. Melissa.”

-Calls for leniency in Lucio’s case have grown in recent weeks: A bipartisan majority of the Texas legislature has called for mercy, as have celebrities like Kim Kardashian.
-And perhaps most crucially, five members of Lucio’s jury have come forward to say her execution should be stopped or she should get a new trial based on evidence they did not hear.
+And calls for leniency have grown in recent weeks: A bipartisan majority of the Texas legislature has called for mercy, as have celebrities such as Kim Kardashian.
+Perhaps most crucially, five members of Lucio’s jury have come forward to say her execution should be stopped or she should get a new trial based on evidence they did not hear.

+When she died, Mariah’s body was covered in bruises “in various stages of healing,” her arm had been broken several weeks earlier and she had a bite mark on her back, per court documents.

+According to the state’s case, these injuries were the result of abuse.
+At trial, the medical examiner testified for the state Mariah died of blunt-force trauma to the head, calling her a “battered child.”
+An ER doctor who tried to resuscitate Mariah called it the “absolute worst” case of child abuse he had seen.

 The-CNN-Wire